Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 );

 Flink also supports connectors for Apache Pulsar, Amazon Kinesis, and many other systems through its connector ecosystem.
-The setup is similar — define a source, assign watermarks, and feed the stream into your CEP patterns.
+The setup is broadly similar: define a source, assign watermarks, and feed the stream into the CEP patterns.

 Deploying and Monitoring